arkaneshiro/relakqs/Documentation/challenges.md

 - ### Challenge
     - as you used a channel more, it became less performant until you switched to using another channel.
-When you switched back it would be fine again
+When you switched back it would reset to being snappy